HelsinkiHacklab/ledmatrix/beagle_spi_documentation.md

 RS232 serial port (USB one works too but it **must use RS232 signal levels, FTDI cable will die**) and SD/MMC card reader.

-USB ethernet adapter known to work with these boards, connected to the board.
+USB ethernet (not wifi) adapter known to work with these boards, connected to the board.

 ## Step 1: Connect to the BB serial console